intel/neural-compressor/docs/tutorial.md

 ```

-In this example, we use a LPOT built-in dataset “ImageRecord” and metric “topk”.
+In this example, we use an LPOT built-in `ImageRecord` dataset and a `topk` metric.

-If user wants to use a dataset or metric which does not support by LPOT built-in, user could register a custom one like below helloworld example.
+If the user wants to use a dataset or metric that is not supported by the LPOT built-in, the user can register a custom one as demonstrated in the below helloworld example.

 ```python
 # main.py